btorreskunai/Kunai-handbook/2. Policies & Procedures/T. Expenses and Business Travel.md

 **$71 per day for meals and incidentals.**

-Please use your own money up front and then submit an expense reimbursement request along with all receipts. **Failure to submit both the receipts *and* an expense report will subject your per diem money to regular taxes.**
+Please use your Brex credit card where you will then upload your receipts.
+If you're not using Brex, please use your own money up front and then submit an expense reimbursement request along with all receipts. **Failure to submit both the receipts *and* an expense report will subject your per diem money to regular taxes.**